lisp-docs/cl-language-reference/docs/chap-7/h-b-object-creation-and-initialization/_h-b-b-initialization-arguments.md

 An *initialization argument list* is a *property list* of initialization argument names and values.
-Its structure is identical to a *property list* and also to the portion of an argument list processed for **&key** parameters.
+Its structure is identical to a *property list* and also to the portion of an argument list processed for **&amp;key** parameters.
 As in those lists, if an initialization argument name appears more than once in an initialization argument list, the leftmost occurrence supplies the value and the remaining